Sriracha-UI/sriracha/README.md

 | background-attach | attachInitial | initial                              |
 | background-attach | attachScroll  | scroll                               |

-### AppWrapper
+### AppContainer

-AppWrapper is a div that is meant to wrap your app page, where you hold your routes.
+AppContainer is a div that is meant to wrap your app page, where you hold your routes.
 It's purpose is to easily change the font and background of the whole application.

 ### Wrapper